veracity/veracity-documentation/sections/datafabric/authentication/acessing-apis.md

+---
+author: Veracity
+description: Description of access to API
+---

 # Accessing APIs

 For all request you need to provide **authorization** header with OAuth2 bearer token and **Ocp-Apim-Subscription-Key**  header with your subscription key